Dr Stephanie Bramley

 Stephanie’s research interests include the design and promotion of gambling products, responsible gambling, gambling amongst vulnerable populations and the impacts of gambling.
-Stephanie is also a Honorary Research Fellow in the Department of Music at The University of Sheffield and conducts research within the field of psychology of music.
-She has also taught music psychology, research methods and study skills at higher education institutions.
+Stephanie also conducts research within the field of psychology of music and has also taught music psychology, research methods and study skills at higher education institutions.

 Wardle, H., Bramley, S., Norrie, C. & Manthorpe, J. (2019).
 What do we know about gambling-related harm affecting migrants and migrant communities?
 A rapid review.
 Addictive Behaviors, 93, 180 – 193. doi: https://doi.org/10.1016/j.addbeh.2019.01.017.

 Bramley, S., Norrie, C & Manthorpe, J. (2019).
 Gambling risks: Exploring social work practitioners’ experiences of clients presenting with risks of gambling-related harm, Practice: Social Work in Action. doi: https://doi.org/10.1080/09503153.2018.1545015.